 Affiliate Marketing – Working with Brands

-Apps like Poshmark and Depop make it easy to sell clothes, shoes, accessories and home decor online.
-Go through your closet and set aside anything you haven’t worn in months or years.
+Apps like Poshmark and Depop make it easy to sell clothes, shoes, accessories, and home decor online.
+Clear out your closet and set aside anything you haven’t worn in months or years.
 Take photos in a well-lit area and post your items using keywords that describe the item you’re selling.

 Here are tips you can use to cut costs and expenses when you travel.

-Use a travel credit card with no foreign transaction fees.
 The United Explorer Card is one of my favorite credit cards for travel because I don’t get charged extra when I use it abroad.
-Earn 40,000 bonus miles with the United Explorer Card after you spend $2,000 in the first three months the account is open.
-Learn more.
+Look for cards with no foreign transaction fees

 If you make small changes to your lifestyle, you’ll be able to see results and start paying off debt.
 When you set a timeframe for how much you want to save, it’s easier to reach your goal.
 Commit to your plan.
 Create a vision board, or post a picture on your fridge of your dream trip to keep your eyes on the price.
 Saving money on a tight budget is possible if you commit to putting in the work.